|

 Bushmaster mine resistant ambush protected vehicle is produced by ADI Limited (now

 Thales Australia).
+It is named after a deadly pit viper.
 It is referred by manufacturer as the Infantry

 Mobility Vehicle (IMV).
 It entered service with Australian Army and

 Royal Australian Air Forces in 2004.
-Australia operates 299
+Australia operates over 1 000

 Bushmasters of all variants.
 It also ordered additional 143 vehicles

-By it's type the Bushmaster is a mine resistant and ambush protected
+Bushmasters have been produced.
+By its type the Bushmaster is a mine resistant and ambush protected

 vehicle, that has proved itself in Afghanistan and Iraq.